 The library implements its mission through learning partnerships, programs, activities, and appropriate technologies that strive to achieve the following goals:

-The library maintains a collection of over 100,000 print titles and provides access to over almost as many electronic books.
+The library maintains a collection of about 90,000 print titles and provides access to well over 100,000 electronic books.
 The collection supports all areas of the College curriculum and contributes to the cultural and recreational enrichment of students.
 The heavily used alternative press magazine collection ensures that alternative and minority viewpoints are represented.

-The library is a charter member of the NC LIVE (North Carolina Libraries in Virtual Education) program and is part of the ACA BCLA.
+The library is a charter member of the NC LIVE (North Carolina Libraries in Virtual Education) program and is part of the ACA BCLA (Appalachian College Association Bowen Central Library of Appalachia).
 Both provide extensive library resources to students at participating colleges and universities.
-These and other services include full text coverage of about 30,000 periodicals and newspapers, extensive databases, and many other information resources.
+These and other services include full text coverage of over 25,000 periodicals and newspapers, extensive databases, and many other information resources.

-The library provides access to the Internet and the World Wide Web through the campus network, including wireless capabilities.
+The library provides access to the Internet and the World Wide Web through the campus network, including wireless capabilities throughout the building.
 Librarians continuously update and expand the library homepage at www.warren-wilson.edu/~library/ to serve as the gateway to information resources.

 The College Archives (located in the lower level of the library) holds the legal, fiscal, administrative, historical and cultural records from 1894 through the present.
 Materials include manuscripts, records, printed materials, audiovisual items, photographs, and artifacts.
 The archives holds personal papers of administrators, faculty, staff members, students, and alumni.
 Printed materials include news clippings, graphics, and programs from official college events, yearbooks, course catalogs, handbooks, school newspapers, and literary and administrative publications.
 Audiovisual holdings include oral histories, mountain and folk music recordings, and videos and movies of concerts, commencements, and other events.
 Photographic collections include some 40,000 prints, negatives, slides, and digital files that document the campus and people from the 1890s to the present.